 So, what is liposuction?
 It involves the removal of small, localised deposits of fat beneath the skin using a thin, hollow tube called a cannula.
 During the procedure, a surgeon carefully inserts the cannula through small incisions and gently suctions the fat.
 The technique allows for targeted removal of fat from the treated area, commonly used for localised fat deposits that remain after lifestyle change.
-The procedure is performed under anesthesia, and the approach and technique vary depending on individual anatomy and clinical assessment.
+The procedure is performed under anaesthesia, and the approach and technique vary depending on individual anatomy and clinical assessment.

 Liposuction can be used on multiple areas of the body.
 It is frequently performed on the abdomen, hips, thighs, buttocks, and flanks.
 The procedure can also be applied to more targeted areas, including the chin, neck, and upper arms, in conjunction with other surgical procedures.